-We have six academic collaboration workstations with large adjustable monitors.
+We have eight academic collaboration workstations with large monitors; two iMacs and six Windows PCs.
 These workstations are restricted to UO users with Duck IDs.

 These workstations are loaded with a wide range of applications including standard productivity, design, and mapping software.
 In addition to the suite of software found here, the academic workstations in Portland also include AutoCAD, AutoDesk Revit, and Rhino.

 There are also two Internet workstations allowing network access without UO log-in.
 The UO Library catalog and databases, as well as the Internet generally, are available from these workstations.
 Please limit non-research activities to 15 minutes.

 UO Portland offers two reservable study rooms available for UO and limited non-UO use on a first-come, first-served basis.
 These rooms are available via bookings handled through our automated room reservation system, LibCal.
 Please see our room use policies.

 Our small group study room is located on the main floor of the library and is available for UO and limited non-UO use.
 This room comfortably seats two or four cozily.
 This room is equipped with soft seating, a table, and a computer.
 To book this study room, please click the following link and review our room use policies.

 Group study and classroom

 Our group study room is located on the lower level of the library and is available for UO and limited non-UO use.
 This room seats approximately twenty-five, and is equipped with mobile chairs and tables, a whiteboard, and tackable walls for hanging large work.
 To book this study room, please click and the following link and review our room use policies.

 The Library maintains a computer classroom in the White Stag block, available for course reservation and for UO student use.
 For more information, visit this page.

 Printers and copiers